Written By: Patrick Brown and Lori Khaouli, Summer Student

 Section 73(3) of the Ontario Highway Traffic Act states:

-No person shall drive on a highway a motor vehicle on which the surface of the windshield or of any window to the direct left or right of the driver’s seat has been coated with any coloured spray or other coloured or reflective material that substantially obscures the interior of the motor vehicle when viewed from outside the motor vehicle.
+No person shall drive on a highway a motor vehicle on which the surface of the windshield or of any window to the direct left or right of the driver’s seat has been coated with any colored spray or other coloured or reflective material that substantially obscures the interior of the motor vehicle when viewed from outside the motor vehicle.

 A recent Ontario law went into effect for vehicles manufactured after January 1, 2017, which prohibits any aftermarket window tinting on a vehicle’s front windshield.
 The law also limits the allowable window tint on the front left and right windows to a maximum of 30% darkness.
 The law does not impose restrictions on tinting of the backside windows and rear window.